AngusMonroe/en2zh_translation/README.md

 - Minimal code for readability
 - Full utilization of batches and GPU.

-This implementation relies on [torchtext](https://github.com/pytorch/text) to minimize dataset management and preprocessing parts.
+This implementation also use BLEU, NIST score and TER to evaluate the effect of the model.

 ## Model description